Pandaroses/doubletapp/notes/nea.typ

   + user can "submit" their move
     + user can interactively see if the move was valid via a colour interaction which flashes green or red depending on if the move was valid, a valid move is when the two cursors are on two active grid tiles within the grid boundary and they are distinct active tiles
     + on successfull submit, user sees two new tiles become active, which were previously inactive and are not on current cursor location
   + cursors are rendered via two different colours, with the two cursors being visually distinct but symmetrically consistent
+  + user can move using keybinds, or by holding down keys (Das,Arr)
+  + user can react to changes in a successive manner
 + user can see statistics post singleplayer game end
   + user views their score
   + user views if their score was validated by the server
   + user views their leaderboard position
-  + user can copy their game statistics to the clipboard for sharing
-  + if user is logged in and not marked as a cheater, user can view their game in the statistics page
   + user has the option to start a new game from the results menu
 + user can view leaderboard
   + user can view leaderboards, in a paginated format
+  + user can choose to see their personal leaderboard, or global leaderboard
+  + user can select different dimensions
+  + user can select different time limits
 + user can play the multiplayer gamemode
   + user can see the other players movements on other grids in the game
   + user can see their remaining score quota for each 5 second interval period
   + after a user has been eliminated by not reaching the quota,the user can view their position in the game
 + user can log in to the application
-  + user can login or signup depending on their requirements
+  + user can login or signup depending on their requirements (authenticated by database)
   + user is shown error codes depending on if account already exists or their login details are incorrect

-=== Server Side
-+ server handles user authentication & management:
-  + server securely authenticates users with password hashing
-  + server enforces username uniqueness
-  + server manages sessions with server-side storage and cookies
-  + server distinguishes between regular users, admins, and flagged cheaters
-+ server maintains database records:
-  + server contains all required tables for game functionality
-  + server maintains atomicity of database operations
+  + if user is signed up, their games can be saved
++ user can see rules / introduction
+  + if user has never played before, popup should be shown to user
+  + user has option to view again
-+ server verifies game integrity:
++ user can use keybinds to reset game
-  + server validates all submitted moves for legality
-  + server checks cursor positions against active tiles
-  + server analyzes move timings for statistical anomalies
-  + server assesses path optimality to detect potential bot usage
-  + server verifies games complete within allowed time limits
-+ server handles multiplayer functionality:
-  + server establishes websocket connections with clients
-  + server processes moves in real-time with minimal latency
-  + server broadcasts game state updates to appropriate clients
-  + server validates each move to prevent cheating
-  + server manages player quota and elimination logic
-  + server tracks player rankings during multiplayer games
-+ server ensures system reliability:
-  + server optimizes database queries for performance
-  + server efficiently manages concurrent game instances
-  + server handles connection disruptions gracefully
-  + server implements comprehensive error logging
-  + server scales to support the target of 50 concurrent users

 = Documented Design